-Lake City Felony DUI Lawyer
+Lake City Felony DUI Attorneys

 Being convicted of any type of DUI is an extremely serious matter, but being convicted of a felony DUI will change your life in more ways than one.
 The penalties associated with a felony DUI conviction include long jail sentences, very high fines, and other consequences, such as enrollment in a substance abuse problem.
 The criminal record that will remain with you for the rest of your life will also limit future opportunities.
-The best way to avoid these penalties is to have a strong defense, and our Lake City felony DUI lawyer can provide it.
+The best way to avoid these penalties is to have a strong defense, and our Lake City felony DUI attorney can provide it.

 What is a Felony DUI in Lake City?